leo26dandy/leo26dandy/README.md

-# Leo Dandy

 ## About Me

 Hello! 👋
-I'm Leo, a passionate Developer and Operations interested in PHP, Golang, Elixir, JS, and many things to come later.
-I love to learn and find the truth of each technology that interests me.
+I'm Leo, a passionate Developer and Operations professional interested in PHP, Golang, Elixir, JS, and many other technologies.
+I love to learn and discover the truth about each technology that interests me.

 ## Skills